Falmouth, Jamaica: History

 Founded by Thomas Reid in 1769, Falmouth flourished as a market centre and port for forty years at a time when Jamaica was the world's leading sugar producer.
 It was named after the town of the same name in Cornwall, which was the birthplace of governor of Jamaica Sir William Trelawny, who was instrumental in its establishment.

 Falmouth was built upon the coast of Trelawny at a place previously known as Martha Brae Point.
 In 1774, there was only one dwelling in the port of Falmouth, and by 1781 there were only between 8-10 houses there.
 However, by 1793 the port had expanded rapidly to the point where there were over 150 dwellings there.

 During the late nineteenth and early twentieth centuries, Falmouth was one of the busiest ports in colonial Jamaica.
 It was home to masons, carpenters, tavern keepers, sailors, planters and people of other occupations.
 It was a wealthy town in a prosperous parish with a diverse ethnic mixture.
 Within the parish, nearly one hundred plantations were continuously producing sugar and rum for export to Europe.
 Jamaica, during this period, had become the world's leading sugar producer.

 All the above made Falmouth a central hub of the triangular trade in the Atlantic, with the town's economy based almost entirely on slavery.
 In Falmouth Harbour, as many as 30 merchant ships could be seen on any given day, many of them Guineamen transporting slaves from Africa or rum and sugar manufacture produced on nearby plantations for export to Europe as part of the triangular trade.

 As a result, starting in 1840, Falmouth's fortunes as a commercial centre declined after the passage of the 1833 Slavery Abolition Act.
 This decline, and lack of support for development, have left many of its early buildings standing.
 The streets are lined with many small houses known for their unique fretwork and windows, major merchant and planter complexes, and commercial buildings, all dating from 1790 to 1840.

 While Falmouth saw little commercial advancement after the 1840s, houses continued to be built.
 The town's buildings, the old and the not-so-old, make up the historic townscape of Falmouth.
 These shared characteristics weave the varied building styles into a distinctive pattern of early Jamaican architecture, and a critical mass of each variety makes the town an unusually distinctive place.

 Places of interest include the Albert George Shopping and Historical Centre, dating from 1895; the former residences of planters John Tharp and Edward Barrett; and the St Peter's Anglican Church, built in 1795.

+The town suffered extensive damage as a result of Hurricane Melissa in 2025.